bytesizedpacket/arena/README.md

-# Arena
+# GJORG's ARENA

-Simple arena game
+Arena game set in the world of Damos where you fight hordes of vicious creatures to the death for your honor and survival.

 Made with PIXI.JS, Typescript, and Webpack.